OnlineMiniHack/minihack/hack25/hack25.md

 ## Background

-You like in a dystopian near future where aliens have enslaved humanity.
+You live in a dystopian near future where aliens have enslaved humanity.

 ### Terminator